Skip to main content

 • Leadership and the Learning Spectrum

-• Historic and Legal Dimensions of Independent Schools
+• Historic and Legal Dimension of Independent Schools

 Students will engage with all themes through a series of online three-credit courses, in-person modules on campus, and a site-based action research project.
 To help you manage, lead, and implement change in independent school systems, the ISL curriculum explores the core leadership competencies that you'll need to elevate your skills, knowledge, and expertise, wherever you are in your career.
 Throughout your coursework, you will strengthen your ability to: